 Sensitivity Analysis

-Most of the demographic rates used in this model have not been empirically estimated for this population, therefore we relied on approximation by the expert team.
+Most of the demographic rates used in this model have not been empirically estimated for this population, therefore we relied on elicited estimates by the expert team.
 To evaluate the sensitivity of model outputs to these input values, we ran simulations in which we randomly drew values for survival and fecundity from a wide range of possible values.
 For survival rates, we drew values between 0.01 and 0.99, and for fecundity we drew values between 1 and 20.
 For each demographic rate we randomly drew 1000 values, holding all other rates constant at the average values in Table 1.
 We simulated 1000 replications of the population projection at each value, keeping the initial population size and carrying capacity fixed at 215,000 and 1,000,000, respectively.
 For each projection we determined whether the population remained stable or grew by determining whether the population size in the final year was greater than or equal to the initial population size.
 We also calculated the probability of quasi-extinction at a conservative threshold of 5000 individuals by finding the proportion of replicates in which the population size fell below 5000.
+Our purpose was to quantify the expected change in model outputs as each model input parameter changed and to identify thresholds for viability for each input demographic parameter.

 We also evaluated the sensitivity of model outputs to the input ranges of possible current abundance and carrying capacity.
 We compared four different iterations of the simulation model that set the upper bound for current density at either 1 boa/ha or 0.5 boa/ha and set the upper bound for carrying capacity at either 6 boas/ha or 3 boas/ha.
 We projected the population for 1000 replicates per scenario and compared the probabilities of population growth, decline, and quasi-extinction.